ros-tooling/libstatistics_collector/QUALITY_DECLARATION.md

 All symbols in the installed headers are considered part of the public API.

-Except for the exclusions listed below, all installed headers are in the `include` directory of the package, headers in any other folders are not installed and considered private.
+All installed headers are in the `include` directory of the package, headers in any other folders are not installed and considered private.

 ### API Stability Policy [1.iv]